Tbilisi City Assembly: History

 Sakrebulos were established as the representative branch of local government not only in Tbilisi, but throughout Georgia, by reforms instituted in 1991 as the country declared independence from the Soviet Union.
 The first elections to sakrebulos was held on 31 March 1991.
 According to the 1991 legislation on self-governance, it was exercised in Tbilisi on two levels.
 Thus, there was Tbilisi sakrebulo to represent entire city, as well as rayon sakrebulos and each Tbilisi rayon (district) elected its own sakrebulo.
 Only these rayon sakrebulos were elected, while the Tbilisi Sakrebulo was composed of the chairmen and representatives of Tbilisi's rayon sakrebulos.
 Tbilisi had ten rayons and one daba (Tskneti), all of which had their rayon sakrebulos.
 The elections were held with the single transferable vote system, which resulted in the broad representation of the opposition.
 The ruling Round Table coalition secured the victory and a majority of seats.
 The turnout was high, although this was more likely because the elections were held in parallel to the 1991 Georgian independence referendum rather than due to increased interest in the local self-government.

 The municipal councils ceased functioning following the 1991–1992 Georgian coup d'état.
 The local self-government was only re-established in 1998.
 The new law "On the Georgian Capital – Tbilisi" was passed by the Georgian parliament.
 The members of Tbilisi sakrebulo were elected through a fully proportional representation in 1998 and 2002.
 The Sakrebulo elections gained high importance because of their proximity to the parliamentary elections, with the parties seeing victory in the local elections as a bridgehead for the success in the parliamentary polls.
 The Tbilisi sakrebulo served both as a platform to challenge members of the very corrupt government of President Eduard Shevardnadze, as well as to pursue private mercantile interests too, with many of its members themselves being noticeably corrupt.
 The 1998 Tbilisi Sakrebulo elections resulted in the significant success for the opposition, with the ruling Union of Citizens, despite finishing on the 1st place, being unable to secure majority of seats and the opposition Labour Party member Lado Kakhadze being elected to the chairmanship of sakrebulo.
 However, both in Tbilisi sakrebulo and others, its oppositionist members soon discovered that they did not have enough administrative resources compared to the centrally-appointed executive bodies.
 Moreover, many of oppositionist deputies were co-opted by the ruling party, and the success of the opposition soon made a u-turn, especially in Tbilisi.
 Lado Kakhadze himself soon left the Labour Party and joined the Union of Citizens.
 Therefore, the relative success of the opposition in the local elections did not preclude the ruling party from achieving a decisive victory in the 1999 Georgian parliamentary election.

 Composition

 The members of the Sakrebulo are selected through a mixed electoral system.
-Of the 50 deputies, 25 are elected through party lists, while the remaining 25 through single-mandate constituences.
+Of the 50 deputies, 25 are elected through party lists, while the remaining 25 through single-mandate constituencies.